SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 #### Running UncertainSCI for Sample Generation

-With the model setup, the user will need to setup the input parameter distribution using UncertainSCI's [distribution datatype](../api_docs/distributions.html).
-While there are a few distribution types to choose from, the [Beta distribution](../api_docs/distributions.html#UncertainSCI.distributions.BetaDistribution) is a common choice.
+With the model setup, the user will need to setup the input parameter distribution using UncertainSCI's [distribution datatype](../api_docs/distributions.rst).
+While there are a few distribution types to choose from, the {class}`UncertainSCI.distributions.BetaDistribution` is a common choice.
 If we had three input parameters, we can define a different beta distribution for each, thus:
 ```Python
 from UncertainSCI.distributions import BetaDistribution